 |Additional Scholarship Resources|

 Students participating in non-UGA programs are not charged tuition by UGA, but are rather expected to pay this cost directly to the sponsoring institution or program provider.
-Students on scholarships with an out-of-state tuition waiver are unable to utilize it for their participation in non-UGA study abroad programs.
+Students on scholarships with an out-of-state tuition waiver are unable to utilize it for their participation in non-UGA study away programs.
 Students participating in UGA exchange programs are charged UGA in-state tuition on their student account.

-Out-of-state students must be enrolled for ALL study abroad courses for any given term in order to be assessed the instate tuition rate.
+Out-of-state students must be enrolled for ALL study away courses for any given term in order to be assessed the instate tuition rate.
 Students participating in non-UGA programs are not charged tuition by UGA, but are rather expected to pay this cost directly to the sponsoring institution or program provider.
-Students on scholarships with an out-of-state tuition waiver are unable to utilize it for their participation in non-UGA study abroad programs.
+Students on scholarships with an out-of-state tuition waiver are unable to utilize it for their participation in non-UGA study away programs.

 To maintain financial aid eligibility, students must show measurable progress toward earning a degree by successfully completing 67% of the credit hours they have attempted at the University of Georgia, plus any approved transfer credit.
-As the academic calendars at universities in other parts of the world vary from the calendar at UGA, delays in posting international transfer credit are common and may result in a temporary loss of financial aid eligibility until UGA receives the study abroad program transcript, processes the earned transfer credit and recalculates a student's Academic Progress.
+As the academic calendars at universities in other parts of the world vary from the calendar at UGA, delays in posting international transfer credit are common and may result in a temporary loss of financial aid eligibility until UGA receives the study away program transcript, processes the earned transfer credit and recalculates a student's Academic Progress.